Skip to main content

 Algoma and Neighbor

-The NYC Mass Timber Studio will be operated by NYCEDC and the Mayor’s Office of Climate and Environmental Justice in collaboration with the United States Department of Agriculture (“USDA”) Forest Service and the Softwood Lumber Board, with technical assistance provided by Wood Products Council ("WoodWorks"), and advisory feedback from the NYC Department of Buildings and the American Institute of Architects New York (“AIANY”).
+The NYC Mass Timber Studio is operated by NYCEDC and Newlab, in collaboration with the U.S. Forest Service, the Softwood Lumber Board, and the Mayor’s Office of Climate and Environmental Justice, with technical assistance provided by Wood Products Council (WoodWorks), and advisory feedback from DOB, FDNY, and the AIANY.

 Contact Us